dominiquedevriese/ghc-proposals/proposals/0055-dictionary-applications.rst

 An alternative might be to perform a kind of termination check and normalisation as part of the instance declaration, but this comes with quite a number of design choices itself, and it is unclear whether this is desirable.
 Because of these remaining questions, we propose to treat this idea as separate from this proposal and perhaps revisit it in the future, once DictionaryApplications has reached maturity.

+    TODO [Thomas Winant] I'm not convinced the reasons to exclude this are problematic for everyone.
+    This is a very nice and powerful feature that I would find very practical and would possibly use even more than explicit dictionary application in practice.

 Newtype Translation
 ```````````````````